Yavisth/social_media_analytics/README.md

 ## Introduction

-This Flask application provides tools for social media data analytics.
-Users can analyze trends, track hashtags, and gain insights into their social media presence.
+This Flask application provides tools two endpoint, `POST` accepts a json payload with 'id' and 'content' to create entry in the databse, and `GET` provides an analysis endpoint that returns the number of words and average word length in a post.

 ## Scaling and Infrastructure